 320 Lazer, Alan – Cinematic Time; Wednesday 6:00-8:30 pm

 What is time?
 We use it, we measure it, we never seem to have enough of it.
 But what is it?
 Does it flow, does it run in a certain direction, does it even exist?
 We will attempt to tackle these questions and more by delving into the medium of film, a medium perhaps uniquely equipped to answer these questions.
 Film captures moments gone by, making them both acutely defined and nebulous at the same time.
 So join me, and help me see what Marty McFly and Andrei Tarkovsky (among others) can teach us about time.
 I promise it won’t be a waste of your time, if only because we don’t know whether time is a thing you can waste, or if it exists (tardies still count, though).

 012 Whiting – Pathological Man; Tuesday-Thursday 3:30-4:45 pm

 If monsters are a persistent feature of nearly all societies and historical periods, their features and shapes are profoundly variable.
-Contemporary America finds its most compelling form of monstrosity in a figure that emerged in a variety of literary, legal, scientific, and popular discourses somewhere around the first third of the twentieth century: the sexual psychopath.
+Contemporary America finds its most compelling form of monstrosity in a figure that emerged in a variety of literary, legal, scientific, and popular discourses somewhere around the first third of the twentieth century: the psychopath.
 In this course, we’ll read a selection of 20th Century American works of fiction, as well as a selection of historical, philosophical, legal, and scientific texts, to see what this distinctively American monster can tell us about the culture in which he was produced.
 Among the issues we will take up are: What are the defining characteristics of the monsters these texts contain?
 In what ways are these creatures incompatible with the existing social order?
 In what ways do they function (or fail) to help establish the boundaries of “the human?”
 How do they complicate abstract and universalizing notions of personhood in terms of class, race, gender and other social and political structures?